Hambletonian ® Good Time Trotters Relay Information:

 - Select a team name (Race Organizers reserve the right to reject a team name if deemed inappropriate)

 - The Team Captain will be responsible for gathering all team members individual information (name, address, e-mail, phone, age on 10/2/16, gender, and shirt size), determining the team category, and registering the team via paper application.
 Note: if registering with paper application, all runners must sign the waiver before mailing it in.
 Participants under 18 must have their parent or guardian sign.

 - Enter all information as outlined on the paper application.
 If registering a 2 person team, enter the same person for the 2 legs they are running.

 - The Team Captain is responsible for full payment on behalf of the team.
 Full payment is due at time of registration.

-- You must register and pay for all 3 people at once
+- You must register and pay for the entire team at once

 - Prior to signing on, gather all team members information (name, address, phone number, e-mail, birth date, shirt size and which relay leg they will run (LEG 1 = 11.5 miles, LEG 2 = 9.8 miles and LEG 3 = 4.9 miles))